pkardas/notes/books/ddd.md

 However if document exists, it should not try to do what code already does well - document should illuminate meaning, give insight into large-scale structures, clarify design intent, complement the code and the talking.

+## Chapter 3: Binding Model and Implementation

+Tightly relating the code to an underlying model gives the code meaning and makes the model relevant.
+Design must map to the domain model, if not, the correctness of the software is suspect.

+Model-Driven Design - discards the dichotomy of analysis model and design to search out a single model that serves both purposes (ubiquitous language).
+Each object in the design plays a conceptual role described in the model.
+Model needs to be revised to reflect the model in a very literal way, so mapping is obvious.
+The code becomes expression of the model.

+Model-Drivenn Design is hard to accomplish in procedural languages like C or Fortran.
+This approach is reserved for object-oriented programming languages.

+Implementation model should not be exposed to the user.

+People responsible for the implementation should participate in modeling.
+Strict separation of responsibilities is harmful.
+Modeling and implementation are couples in model-driven design.
+Any technical person contributing to the model must spend some time touching the code.
+Every developer must be involved in some level of discussion about the model.